-Unfortunately, I hadn’t set aside 3-6 months income for situations like this and did not have dental insurance.
+Unfortunately, I hadn’t set aside three to six months income for situations like this and did not have dental insurance.
 This toothache came at an epically bad time, but sickness and accidents typically do.

-After consulting Yelp!, I found a doctor who was very accommodating to those without health insurance and was close to where I lived.
-When I went to visit, he told me that he could waive the x-rays and consultation fee, which saved me about $150 dollars.
+After consulting Yelp, I found a doctor who was very accommodating to those without health insurance and was close to where I lived.
+When I went to visit, he told me that he could waive the X-ray and consultation fee, which saved me about $150.
 I instantly trusted him, imagining all the other things he could “waive” for me.
-At the end of the visit he confirmed my fears and told me that I indeed needed a root canal.
+At the end of the visit, he confirmed my fears and told me that I indeed needed a root canal.

-Here is where I made my second big mistake; I decided just to go with this doctor because I trusted him, had a good experience and decided it was easier than meeting with multiple dentists.
+Here is where I made my second big mistake — I decided just to go to this doctor because I trusted him, had a good experience and decided it was easier than meeting with multiple dentists.

-I got the first procedure at this office and decided to get a second job before I followed through with the crown.
+I got the first procedure at this office, but to help pay for the follow-up procedure with the crown, I decided to get a second job.

-This plan is not available at all Doctors’ Offices so check the site to see if you are eligible for one of these no interest plans.
+This plan is not available at all doctors’ offices and you may not be eligible for one of these no-interest plans.